lukeed/pwa/readme.md

 **Incredible thanks to the giants whose shoulders this project stands on~!** :heart:

-PWA was originally conceieved in [2016](https://github.com/lukeed/pwa/commit/8b1c671134a5e8f64081fa2afafebcdd3f392583) but at that time, it wasn't yet possible to build it with the featureset I had in mind.
+PWA was originally conceived in [2016](https://github.com/lukeed/pwa/commit/8b1c671134a5e8f64081fa2afafebcdd3f392583) but at that time, it wasn't yet possible to build it with the feature set I had in mind.
 Since then, an amazing amount of work has been done on [Webpack](https://webpack.js.org/) and its ecosystem, which now makes the project goals feasible.

 There's no question that PWA takes inspiration from popular CLI applications, like [Preact CLI](https://github.com/developit/preact-cli), [Vue CLI](https://cli.vuejs.org/), and [Create React App](https://github.com/facebook/create-react-app).
 They _most definitely_ paved the way.
 I've used, learned from, and refined my wishlist over years while using these tools.
 Despite their greatness, I still found a need for a universal, framework-agnostic PWA builder that could unify all these great libraries.